|hope college > campus offices > financial aid|

 Loan Cancellation: Forgiveness from repaying a portion of a specified student loan based on the student entering an identified profession or volunteer organization or because of other qualifying circumstances.

 Master Promissory Note/Direct Loans: This document acts as a student's promise to repay Federal Direct subsidized and unsubsidized loans.
 The master note feature allows the student to sign only once for her/his first loan proceeds, and continues to bind the student to repay all future amounts borrowed under the program.
-Master Promissory Notes are made available online and can be electronically signed using a PIN.
-(See PIN definition below).
+Master Promissory Notes are made available online and can be electronically signed using an FSA ID.
+(See FSA ID definition above).

 Master Promissory Note/Perkins Loan: Students who borrow under the Federal Perkins Loan program are required to sign a promissory note documenting their loan along with their promise to repay upon graduation or less than half-time enrollment (less than six hours).

 Master Promissory Note/PLUS Loan: A document with a promise to repay that parents must sign the first time they borrow for each child under the Federal Direct PLUS loan program.
-Parents submit an application to the college and, if approved by the Department of Education, the Master Promissory Note is made available online and can be electronically signed using a PIN.
-(See PIN definition below).
+Parents submit an application to the college and, if approved by the Department of Education, the Master Promissory Note is made available online and can be electronically signed using a FSA ID.
+(See FSA ID definition above).

-National Student Loan Data System (NSLDS): A U.S. Department of Education web database that records a student's federal grant and loan information and allows student access with use of a federal PIN (see below).
+National Student Loan Data System (NSLDS): A U.S. Department of Education web database that records a student's federal grant and loan information and allows student access with use of a federal FSA ID (see above.
 National Student Loan Data System.

 Need Analysis: A congressionally mandated formula that analyzes students' and their parents' household and financial information reported on the FAFSA, to determine a family's estimated ability to contribute to the cost of education.
 Schools use the resulting EFC (see above) to determine aid eligibility based on the cost of attendance.